Oscar Niemeyer International Cultural Centre: 'Niemeyer effect': impact in the post-industrial town

-Niemeyer Effect

 Thanks to the architecture and the cultural project, a number of artists became interested in the centre.
 Brad Pitt, a follower of Oscar Niemeyer's work visited the town to see the works and increased the publicity of the Asturian cultural complex.
 Other Hollywood stars such as Kevin Spacey, visited the town several times in collaboration with the center (premieres, conferences, and theatre plays).

 The collaboration between different world personalities (artists, Nobel Prize winners, United Nations meetings, etc.) made Centro Niemeyer the "Spanish cultural institution with more presence in national and international media" in 2011.

 A year later, the area around the Centre prepared for the arrival of the first commercial cruise in Avilés' history.
 An Oriental Garden next to the estuary receives the arriving visitors.
 There are plans to create a bigger recreation port to increase tourism.

 The centre has also inspired several sweets, such as: Niemeyitas, Cúpulas de Avimeyer (Avimeyer domes), etc. The short film Keres by Alfonso S. Suarez was recorded at the centre.
 Several car companies have also used the buildings to promote their latest cars.
 Also a fashion magazine used it as background for a photographic session in 2011.

-Meeting point for knowledge

-Oscar Niemeyer's vision is based on three pillars: education, culture and peace.
-The Centre tries to be a magnet for the three elements.
-The centre also tries to combine international and national events.
+Spaces and design

+The main feature in Niemeyer's work are the building's curves.
+The building's colours — mainly white, red, yellow and blue — reflect the influence of Neoplasticism on his work.
+The Niemeyer Centre comprises four buildings set in around an open plaza:

+Auditorium

+The largest building by area of the complex, also the highest with 26 m tall.
+Its interior capacity fits just under 1000 people, and features a large foyer used as an exhibition space throughout the year.
+The main hall, with renowned acoustics, includes a 400 m2 stage where theatre and dance representations, conferences and concerts take place.
+The Auditorium can open a large red gate and open the stage to the square, enabling open-air events.

+On one of its sides there is a mural of a woman drawn by Niemeyer, a common subject of the architect's sketches.
+It's called Vectorial Woman.

+Dome

+An open space of approximately 4,000 m2 for exhibitions and other events.
+It features a round shaped lamp and an imposing spiral staircase, both designed by Niemeyer.

+Tower

+The observation tower overlooks the estuary and city of Avilés, as well as the whole complex.
+At 20 m high, the disc-shaped top floor houses a restaurant.

+Multi-purpose building

+A long, curved building that contains the film centre, meeting-rooms, cafeteria, shop, and the visitor's information centre.